sah-aditya/EventManagementSystem/Readme.md

 # Event Management System

-The **Event Management System** is a Java-based application that enables users to manage and view events through an admin panel and allows attendees to register and log in.
+The **Event Management System** is a Java-based application that allows users to manage and view events through an admin panel, enabling attendees to register and log in.
 The system uses MySQL for database management and JDBC for database connectivity.

 ## Table of Contents
 - [Features](#features)